 - Increase availability of mental health support and family-school liaison

-- Summer school expanded offering with transportation
+- Summer school expanded offering

 In addition to addressing the impacts of interrupted learning due to the COVID-19 pandemic and to purchase educational technology, the items listed in this plan are intended to meet the needs of all students, to safely return students to in-person instruction, and to maximize in-person instructional time.